stephen-murcott/WebMap/README.md

 - Copy to clipboard as Nikto, Curl or Telnet commands
 - Search for CVE and Exploits based on CPE collected by Nmap

+## Changes on v2.1
+- Better usage of Django template
+- Fixed some Nmap XML parse problems
+- Fixed CVE and Exploit collecting problems
+- Add new Network View

 ## XML Filenames
 When creating the PDF version of the Nmap XML Report, the XML filename is used as document title on the first page.
 WebMap will replace some parts of the filename as following: